1 0 6000 0 600 120 30 https://headerbidding.co 960 0

 • Use filters to find the desired line item where you want to set the frequency cap.

-• Select the line item and scroll to Adjust delivery and select Set per user Frequency cap under Frequency.
+• Select the line item, scroll to Adjust delivery, and select Set per user frequency cap under Frequency.

 • Add the additional details for frequency caps as required.
-And at last, Save the settings.
+And last, Save the settings.

 Follow the below steps to apply frequency caps at specific ad units level: